Voluntary Repatriation of Filipinos Abroad: Before You Say Yes to Repatriation, Read This

 Why This Matters Now

 With ongoing security risks in some Middle East areas, more OFWs are considering going home early.
-But choosing voluntary repatriation comes with serious effects on employment status.
+But the uncertainty about their employment and visa status adds another layer of stress to an already tough choice.

 If an OFW requests voluntary repatriation during a crisis: